juanschroeder/kas-cvwsoc/README.md

 Output binaries in: build/tmp/deploy/images/[TARGET]/.

 To flash an image (full contents) you can use bmaptool.
-E.g.:
+E.g. in deploy folder run:

 ```
 $ sudo bmaptool copy cvwsoc-image-minimal-cvwsoc-genesys2rv32.rootfs.wic.gz /dev/sda
 ```

+All targets above boot and mount rootfs from the SD card.

 # References: